 With so many possibilities, concrete resurfacing seems to be the best option out there for revitalizing worn-out concrete.
-However, do note that if your concrete driveway has major damage from freezing or thawing, is heaving, or has underlying soil problems, you may end up tearing up the new surface and pouring concrete all over again.
+However, do note that if your concrete driveway has major damage from freezing or thawing, is heaving, or has underlying soil problems, you may end up tearing up the new surface and pouring concrete all over again, essentially replace your entire driveway.
 So it’s best to check with the concrete pros to see if this option is right for you.

 No Comments Yet